-The only single family issuer in the market last week was Maine State Housing Authority with a traditional housing structure for their 2017B Mortgage Purchase Bonds.
-The was also only one issuer in the multifamily market, the Virginia Housing Development Authority with a variety of serials and term bonds.
+The only single family issuer in the market the last week was the Connecticut Housing Finance Authority with two series of bonds, one of which used a traditional housing structure including a premium priced PAC.
+The multifamily issues in the market last few week included Maryland Department of Housing and Community Development, Syracuse Housing Authority (NY) and Colorado Housing and Finance Authority.
 Details for all of these transactions are included in this week's Roundup.

 Economic news this week includes Pending Home Sales, Personal Income & Outlays, Construction Spending, MBA Purchase Applications, ADP Employment Change, Jobless Claims, Bloomberg Consumer Confidence, Factory Orders, Employment Situation, and International Trade.
 Municipal new issue supply will rebound from a slow last week of July, with approximately $7.5 billion in new deals priced for investors.
 This week the housing deals on the calendar include the following: